SnowSzn/rgss-script-editor/README.md

     - Move sections.
       - The tree can be arranged in any order desired.
       - The load order is defined by the order of the editor, before running the game.
+    - Collapse/Expand sections.
+      - You can expand or collapse folder sections.
+    - Reveal active script on the tree view
     - Reveal sections on VS Code explorer
       - You can reveal a script section on the VS Code built-in explorer
     - Reveal sections on the OS file explorer